jhucsf/fall2019/hw/hw5.md

 ## x86-64 tips and tricks

+Here are some tips and tricks in no particular order.

 Don't forget that you need to prefix constant values with `$`.
 For example, if you want to set register `%r10` to 16, the instruction is